pingcap/docs-cn/sql-plan-management.md

     ```sql
     -- Check the query corresponding to the available SQL binding in the version to be upgraded.

-    select bind_sql from mysql.bind_info where status = 'using';
+    SELECT bind_sql FROM mysql.bind_info WHERE status = 'using';

     -- Verify the result from the above SQL query in the test environment of the new version.

     bind_sql_0;
     bind_sql_1;
     ...

     -- In the case of a syntax error (ERROR 1064 (42000): You have an error in your SQL syntax), delete the corresponding binding.
     -- For any other errors (for example, tables are not found), it means that the syntax is compatible.
 No other operation is needed.
     ```